r0light/cna-quality-model/docs/_pages/creation-process.md

 | Data Aggregate          | An aggregate which needs to be persisted and is used by services, e.g., Business objects                 | part-of System  |
 | Backing Data            | Non-business data, e.g., config values, secrets, logs, metrics                                           | part-of System  |

-To find suitable measures, we performed a literature search, as described in more detail in [Search Process]({{ site.baseurl }}{% link _pages/search-process.md %}).
+To find suitable **measures**, we performed a literature search, as described in more detail in [Search Process]({{ site.baseurl }}{% link _pages/search-process.md %}).

-We first collected all measures that we found and characterized them.
-Then we selected only those measures suitable for our quality model (that means a measure fits to a product factor of our quality model and is based on the same level of abstraction as defined by our proposed entities).
-The selected measures are list at [Measures]({{ site.baseurl }}{% link _pages/measures.md %}).
+We first collected all **measures** that we found and characterized them.
+Then we selected only those **measures** suitable for our quality model (that means a measure fits to a **product factor** of our quality model and is based on the same level of abstraction as defined by our proposed entities).
+The selected **measures** are list at [Measures]({{ site.baseurl }}{% link _pages/measures.md %}).

-Next, we added these selected measures to our quality model:
+Next, we added these selected **measures** to our quality model:

 ![The quality model with measures added](assets/img/E3_measures.svg)

-It is important to note that up to this point our quality model has a broad scope also including aspects such as the deployment process (and fitting product factors) and runtime measures (shown in purple in the previous visualization).
+It is important to note that up to this point our quality model has a broad scope also including aspects such as the deployment process (and fitting **product factors**) and runtime measures (shown in purple in the previous visualization).
 We deliberately included these things in our quality model to gather as much information as possible.
 However, because the focus of our quality model should be on the design time of a software architecture, we iterated on the quality model once more to only include aspects that can be evaluated at design time (therefore excluding runtime measures) and can be evaluated based on the entities that we have proposed (therefore excluding for example aspects considering the deployment process).
 It might be possible to reconsider these things in future work, but for now we want to focus on the design time and elaborate our quality model to enable quantitative evaluations of software architectures.

 Our final quality model with this specific scope:

 ![The final quality model focused on the architectural design](assets/img/E4_final_quality_model.svg)

-However, this visualization is problematic, because the relations between factors are difficult to see and follow.
+However, this visualization is problematic, because the relations between **factors** are difficult to see and follow.
 We therefore chose to change the visualization to a "star" form where the top most quality aspects are shown with a black background at the edges and product factors impacting multiple quality aspects can therefore be but in the middle.
 This is also the visualization shown at [Overview]({{ site.baseurl }}{% link _pages/index.md %}):

 ![The final quality model focused on the architectural design visualized in a star form](assets/img/E4_final_quality_model_starform.svg)